Skip to main content

 Now that the Class nodes are in place, all the schema information about the class can go there.

-In particular, their relationships to other Class nodes, echoing the expected relationships between the data nodes (such as “used_in”, “part_of” and “produces”, in our example.)
+In particular, their relationships to other Class nodes, echoing the expected – or mandated – relationships between the data nodes (such as “used_in”, “part_of” and “produces”, in our example.)
 They can be seen in the next diagram.

-Also, if the “properties” (aka “attributes” or “fields”) are made into entities, that opens up a way to store plenty of information about them – such as their names, perhaps data types, or whether they are required, or even data to assist the User Interface to better display them.
-And that’s exactly what we’re going to do; the Properties are made into Neo4j nodes labeled “PROPERTY”.
+Also, if the “Properties” (aka “attributes” or “fields”) of the data nodes (i.e. data records) are made into entities, that opens up a way to store plenty of information about them – such as their names, perhaps data types, or whether they are required, or even data to assist the User Interface to better display them.
+And that’s exactly what we do; the Properties are made into graph-database nodes labeled “PROPERTY”.

-If additional schema metadata is desired on the Class relationships – above and beyond their existence, name and direction – the most comprehensive way to store that is by turning them into schema entities, added as follows (light violet nodes):
+If additional schema metadata is desired on the relationships among the Classes – above and beyond their existence, name and direction – the most comprehensive way to store that is by turning them into schema entities, added as follows (light violet nodes):

 Using It

-In practical terms, how to create and maintain the Schema Nodes in Neo4j?
+In practical terms, how to create and maintain the Schema Nodes in the graph database?

-And how to add data nodes to Neo4j while (optionally) verifying and enforcing requirements?
+And how to add data nodes to the database while (optionally) verifying and enforcing data-integrity requirements?

 The good news is that the open-source Python NeoSchema library provides the bulk of the implementation.
-It comes with a lot of unit testing, and is “battle-hardened” by real-life challenges from the two projects mentioned earlier.
+It comes with years of development, a lot of unit testing, and being “battle-hardened” by real-life challenges from the two projects mentioned earlier.
+[Feb.
+2024 UPDATE: this library is getting far more stable, and stylistically consistent - and it's about to emerge from a late Beta stage.]

-The User Interface of Brain Annex also provides a (partially implemented) editor to conveniently create and edit the schema.
-Plus an API to do all that through JSON calls, if one so wishes.
+The User Interface of the optional web app that comes out of the box with the Brain Annex project also provides a (late Beta-stage) editor to conveniently create and edit the Schema.
+Plus a web API to do all the Schema management through JSON calls, if one so wishes.

 All said and done, 3 ways to use the Schema Layer: